PostHog/posthog.com/contents/handbook/people/compensation.md

 As we are a small (but growing!) startup, we've kept compensation simple.

-You can use our calculator below to work out what your salary would be.
+You can use our calculator below to work out what your salary would be for a few example roles:

 <iframe src="/compensation" style="border: none; width:100%; height:425px"></iframe>

 We think the fastest possible shipping comes from a leaner, stronger team, so we try to pay top of market.
-We pay well so you'll work with the best people in the world.
+We pay well, so you'll work with the best people in the world.

-## San Francisco Benchmark
+### San Francisco Benchmark
 ​
 We deliberately do not have many different job roles.
-We expect everyone to be able to deliver features top to bottom.
+We expect everyone to be able to deliver features or run projects top to bottom.
 We take the benchmark directly from [GitLab's job families file](https://gitlab.com/gitlab-com/www-gitlab-com/blob/master/data/job_families.yml), as they have done the hard work of combining [various data sources](https://about.gitlab.com/handbook/total-rewards/compensation/compensation-calculator/#sf-benchmark) for most of these roles.
-GitLab aims for about 75% percentile so we add a 1.2x multiplier to get to the below numbers.
+GitLab aims for about 75% percentile, so we add a 1.2x multiplier to get to the below numbers.

 We will not adjust your pay downwards for existing team members if this ratio changes once you've already started working for PostHog.
 That means you can feel confident in your pay.

-## Location factor
+### Location factor
 ​
 We use GitLab's location factors to calculate what a fair market rate is for each location.
 GitLab uses a combination of data from Economic Research Institute (ERI), Numbeo, Comptryx, Radford, Robert Half, and Dice.
 [Read more](https://about.gitlab.com/handbook/total-rewards/compensation/compensation-calculator/#calculating-location-factors) on how GitLab calculates this location factor.
 If your location isn't listed, we will create one for you based on Numbeo's data for the relative Cost Of Living with San Francisco.
 ​
-## Level
+### Level

 More experience does not correlate with increased importance.
 Seniority is *not* a title - we don't believe in having a huge hierarchy of roles, as everyone needs to feel like the owner of the company that they are.